vPeteWalker/midway/files/files3/files3.rst

 #.
 Execute the following:

-   Overwrites the contents of the existing resolv.conf with the IP of your AutoAD VM to handle DNS queries.
-Example: sudo sh -c "echo nameserver 10.38.212.50 > /etc/resolv.conf"
+   Overwrite the contents of the existing resolv.conf with the IP of your AutoAD VM to handle DNS queries.
+Example: sudo sh -c "echo nameserver 10.38.212.50 > /etc/resolv.conf":

    .. code-block:: bash

-      sh -c "echo nameserver *IP address of AutoAD VM or customer-provided domain controller* > /etc/resolv.conf"
+      sh -c "echo nameserver *AutoAD VM or customer-provided domain controller IP* > /etc/resolv.conf"

-   This installs the NFSv4 client
+   Install the NFSv4 client:

    .. code-block:: bash

       yum install -y nfs-utils

-   Creates directory named /filesmnt
+   Create a directory named /filesmnt:

    .. code-block:: bash

       mkdir /filesmnt

-   Mounts the NFS export to the /filesmnt directory
+   Mount the NFS export to the /filesmnt directory:

    .. code-block:: bash

       mount.nfs4 files.ntnxlab.local:/ /filesmnt/

-   Shows disk utilization for a Linux file system.
-Observe that the **logs** directory is mounted in ``/filesmnt/logs``.
+   Show disk utilization for a Linux file system.
+Observe that the **logs** directory is mounted in ``/filesmnt/logs``:

    .. code-block:: bash